fabriziomerlo/fabriziomerlo/README.md

 ### 🔍 About Me

-- 📚 I am a computer science student, currently attending the last year of my master's degree in Lugano at [USI](https://www.usi.ch) through a Double Degree program in collaboration with the [University of Milan-Bicocca](https://www.unimib.it/).
+- 📚 I have a bachelor's degree in computer science and a master's degree in data science from the university[University of Milano-Bicocca](https://www.unimib.it/) and currently work in Luxembourg for Amazon as an Intern Data Engineer.
-- 🌐 I am very passionate about my studies and I approach every project with the utmost determination and attention to detail.
-My passion drives me to explore every aspect of my field and seek new challenges.
+- 🌐 I have a strong enthusiasm for my academic pursuits, and I tackle each project with unwavering determination and meticulous attention to detail.
+This passion motivates me to delve into various facets of my field and actively seek out new challenges.
-- 🚀 Tech enthusiast with a keen interest in the field of Data Science 📊 as well as Software Engineering ⚙️.
+- 🚀 Tech enthusiast with a keen interest in the field of Data Science 📊.
 - 💻 Proficient in a variety of programming languages, including but not limited to:
   - 🐍 Python
   - ☕ Java